ferjal0/react-inertia-laravel/docs/backend.md

 ## 🏗️ Backend Architecture

-The backend of this application is built with Laravel 12, following modern best practices and design patterns.
+The backend of this application is built with Laravel 12.x and PHP 8.4, following modern best practices and design patterns.
+It uses Laravel Fortify for authentication, Laravel Sanctum for API tokens, and Ziggy for route handling.

 ### Directory Structure